shareloqs/MPSDynamics/docs/src/examples/protontransfer.md

 ## Context

 The MPS formalism can also be used for physical chemistry problems [^chin_ESIPT_2024].
-One development done with MPSDynamics is the introduction of a reaction coordinate tensor, allowing the system to be described in space.
+One development done with the `MPSDynamics.jl` package is the introduction of a reaction coordinate tensor, allowing the system to be described in space.
 This description requires the tensor of the system to be linked to another tensor representing an harmonic oscillator.

-Here is an example of two electronic configurations : the enol named `|e\rangle` and the keto named `|k\rangle`.
-The reaction coordinate oscillator is expressed as RC.
+Here is an example of two electronic configurations undergoing a tautomerization : the enol named $|e\rangle$ and the keto named $|k\rangle$.
+The reaction coordinate oscillator is expressed as RC and represents the reaction path of the proton.
 ```math
 H_S + H_{RC} + H_{int}^{S-RC} = \omega^0_{e} |e\rangle \langle e| + \omega^0_{k} |k\rangle \langle k| + \Delta (|e\rangle \langle k| + |k\rangle \langle e|) + \omega_{RC} (d^{\dagger}d + \frac{1}{2}) + g_{e} |e\rangle \langle e|( d + d^{\dagger})+ g_{k} |k \rangle \langle k|( d + d^{\dagger})
 ```